chen-yy20/chen-yy20/README.md

 # 👋 Hello World!

 ## About Me
 I'm Roy Chen, a Ph.D. student at Shanghai Jiao Tong University.
 I received my B.E. in Electronic Engineering from Tsinghua University and am now working in PACMAN Lab under the supervision of [Prof. Jidong Zhai](https://pacman.cs.tsinghua.edu.cn/~zjd/).
-Currently, I'm also an intern at [Shanghai AI Laboratory](https://www.shlab.org.cn/).

 ## Current Focus
-- 🔬 Research intern at Shanghai AI Laboratory
 - 🚀 Working at the intersection of HPC and AI
 - 💡 Exploring optimization techniques for large-scale AI systems
 - 🎯 Specializing in: